jtchilders/atlas_dgcnn/README.md

 ```bash
 python tools/build_dataset.py -i /path/to/tarball.tgz -o /destination/path/for/dataset
 ```
 This unpacks the data into the destination path and writes two files `zej_train.txt` and `zej_test.txt` which contain a list of filenames for training and testing with roughly 20% for testing and 80% for training.
+The tarball is 9GB in size, and expands to 57GB.

 The base configuration file `configs/atlas_dgcnn.json` should be edited so that under the `data` section these parameters point to the created file lists:
 ```json